Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 After working with animals for quite some years, I have learned to identify quickly dogs that are particularly tense by simply observing their body posture and facial expressions.
-Nervous dogs exhibit a series of signs that may not be promptly visible to the unexperienced eye, but it may be helpful to learn how to read into these particular hints so to react promptly.
+Nervous dogs exhibit a series of signs that may not be promptly visible to the inexperienced eye, but it may be helpful to learn how to read into these particular hints so you can react promptly.

-Nervous dogs may be prone to biting as they are often in a "fight or flight" response mode and this is why when working with animals it is vital to identify the nervous dog so to restrain it properly.
-However, learning to distinguish the body cues of a nervous dog should not be limited only to people working with animals, rather, this may benefit just about anybody that owns a dog.
+Nervous dogs may be prone to biting as they are often in a "fight or flight" response mode, and this is why, when working with animals, it is vital to identify the nervous dog so as to restrain it properly.
+However, learning to distinguish the body cues of a nervous dog should not be limited only to people working with animals; rather, this may benefit just about anybody that owns a dog.

 - Overall tense body

 - Avoidance of eye contact

 - Hiding behind owner

 - Excessive shedding

 When the nervousness escalates, then other more evident and concerning signs may be added:

 As we can see, if we catch the early warning signs, we may avoid big trouble.
 There is still a big debate today on the growling issue.
 Many people tend to punish a dog that is growling, but more and more dog behaviorists are re-evaluating the meaning of growling.